Scroll to Find Term

 a lesson learned as a result of actions that occurred in a story

-developed and performed from the 1300s and 1400s which were allegories demonstrating Christian principles
+developed and performed in the 1300s and 1400s which were allegories demonstrating Christian principles

 the reasons a character takes or does not take action